lionbalogun/alx-pre_course/0x01-git/README.md

-This is a readme file for Git dir 01
+This is an updated readme file for Git dir 01 from ubuntu